CartoDB/Windshaft/test/README.md

 Redis needs to be running and listening on port 6379 (the default) or whatever you specified in the environment setting.

-PostgreSQL 9.1+ needs to be running and be accessible as specified in the environment configuration.
+PostgreSQL 9.1+ needs to be running, listening on a TCP port and be accessible as specified in the environment configuration.

 Create a spatial database called "windshaft_test" and load the script fixtures/windshaft.test.sql to initialize it.